 However, you'll typically need to:

-- use scientific knowledge to follow different methodologies to achieve results
+• use your scientific knowledge to follow different methodologies to achieve results

 Salary

-- Salaries in highly experienced roles (ten or more years) with additional responsibilities can rise to £60,000.
+• Salaries for highly experienced biotechnologists (ten or more years) with additional or management responsibilities can rise to £60,000.

 Your salary will vary depending on your area of focus and the industry you're working in.
 Salaries tend to be higher in large companies within the private commercial sector, particularly at senior level.